1Strategic PV Analysis & Outreach

 Compiled from data collected for the annual National Survey Reports (NSR; below) and information supplied by a worldwide network of market and industry experts, the Trends in Photovoltaic Applications report presents a broad view of the current status and trends relating to the development of PV globally.
 It provides accurate information on the evolution of the PV market and the industry value chain, with a clear focus on support policies and the business environment, whilst also bringing an in-depth analysis of the drivers and factors behind PV market development and an analysis of the global PV market and industry.

 Funded by the IEA PVPS Programme, it is prepared by a small editorial group within Task 1 and is communicated by Task 1 participants to their identified national target audiences, at selected conferences and meetings and can be downloaded from the IEA-PVPS website with all previous editions.
-A summary is published in PV Magazine, and its results are disseminated widely in industry media, including a webinar hosted by ISES in October 2024.
+A summary is published in PV Magazine, and its results are disseminated widely in industry media.

 National Survey Reports

 A key component of the collaborative work carried out within the PVPS Programme, the National Survey Reports (NSR) provide a detailed look into what has happened in the specific country over the year.
 Written (and funded) by the country teams, the reports build on Task 1 discussions on effective data collection across the range of subjects addressed, from national market frameworks, public budgets, the industry value chain, prices, economic benefits, new initiatives including financing and electricity utility interests.
-Ten reports covering 2023 were published on the www.iea-pvps.org website over the 2nd semester, with the first becoming available from June.
+Nine reports covering 2024 were published on the www.iea-pvps.org website over the 2nd semester, with the first becoming available from July.

 Read more